pivotlabs-vc/innovation-graph/docs/README.knowledge-graphs.md

 | `prop:lives-with` | `rdf:type`        | `rdfs:Property` |
 | `prop:has-legs`   | `rdf:type`        | `rdfs:Property` |
 | `type:cat`        | `rdf:type`        | `rdfs:Class`    |

+If it was of interest, the relationships around the `type:cat` object could be elaborated.
+A `type:cat` could be a type of `type:mammal`, a `type:mammal` a type of `type:animal`, and `type:animal` of type `rdfs:Class`.
+For this dataset, I'm not particularly interested in animal classification.

 ## Labels